junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's his last name?"
 Dean mouths to Sam silently, who answers with a shaking head.

-Dean turns back to phone.
+Dean turns back to the phone.
 "Just Nick, *that* Nick from like ten years ago, the one Lucifer possessed."

 "Seven," Sam corrects him.
-Then speaking to the phone as well, adding, "Heard he's in Hell now, hope he doesn't mind his meat suit get borrowed again."
+Then speaking to the phone as well, adding, "Heard he's in Hell now, hope he doesn't mind his meat suit getting borrowed again."

 "Ah, that Nick," Crowley says with a deliberately stretched tone.
 Dean frowns at the screen.

 "Ring a bell.
 What about him?" the demon carelessly asks.

-Dean takes a breath, at the edge of losing temper.
+Dean takes a breath, on the verge of losing his temper.
 "Cut the crap, Crowley, you know exactly why we're asking, and you agreed to help!
 He's in your department.
 We're looking for his body right now.
 Any idea where?"

 "No. Must be rotten somewhere all those years ago."
 Crowley answers plainly.
-"Dig up the grave if you must, you might find a couple bones from old Nick.
-No idea why you look for those junk."
+"Dig up the grave if you must, you might find a couple of bones from old Nick.
+No idea why you look for that junk."

-"I don't buy it," Dean glares at the screen, wishing he can just grab the demon on his fine suit's collar to let him know how serious they are.
+"I don't buy it," Dean glares at the screen, wishing he could just grab the demon on his fine suit's collar to let him know how serious they are.
 His gut is telling him Crowley is lying.

 "That's *your* problem then.
 Have fun hunting some bones, Squirrel."
 A pause, then, "Say 'Hi' to Feathers to me.
 Ciao."

 The line is cut then.

-Dean throws the phone to the middle of the table, wiping his face.
+Dean throws the phone in the middle of the table, wiping his face.
 "He's lying.
-He knew exactly where Nick's body is and he's not telling us.
+He knew exactly where Nick's body is, and he's not telling us.
 Freaking demons!"

 "What are we gonna do?"
 Sam frowns at him.
 "He could be telling the truth, and we might just waste days and weeks digging empty graves -- if he even had one.
 Things were quite nasty back then, if you remember."

 "Yeah, hard to forget that big swan dive.
 Thought that was it back then, if Cas didn't bring you back.
 Speaking of --"

 Dean glances at Cas, who's just sitting there quietly, listening to them with a tilted head, supporting his head with a propped-up arm.
 If it's not because his eyes are still open, Dean might suspect he has fallen asleep.
 The scars and bruises on his face are still difficult to look at.
-The ones on his neck turned from black to purple, like a large circle of bruise scarf.
+The ones on his neck turned from black to purple, like a large circle of scarf made of bruises.
 Dean has to force his eyes away from there whenever his eyes land on Cas, and this is one of those moments.

 "Someone's been really quiet," Dean pokes him.
 "You got anything to add to the table, Cas?"

 Cas turns to meet his eyes.
 He opens his mouth, but before he can say anything, he starts coughing.
 Once.
-Then a second times.
-At the third times, Dean's eyebrows arch.
+Then a second time.
+On the third time, Dean's eyebrows arch.
 "What's that?"

-Cas eases his breath with a few swallow and says in a plain tone, "It's nothing.
+Cas eases his breath with a few swallows and says in a plain tone, "It's nothing.
 Just, something in my throat."
 But he's a terrible liar.

-"No, it's not."
-Dean says straight, walking closer to look at him with better lighting.
+"No, it's not," Dean says straight, walking closer to look at him with better lighting.
 "You got a cold or something?"

-His eyes scrutinize up and down the angel's shirt and suit jacket, Cas has taken off his trench coat and left it on the back of the chair.
+His eyes scrutinize up and down the angel's shirt and suit jacket; Cas has taken off his trench coat and left it on the back of the chair.
 His shoulders appear thinner without the coat.

 "Those clothes, too hot?
 Too cold?
 Want A/C on?
 Anything?"
-Dean asks, tone concerning.
+Dean asks, his tone concerned.

 Cas shifts in the seat uneasily.
 "Temperature does not concern me," he says.